 Bloody Scotland Prizes – Entry Rules

-The winner of The McIlvanney Prize will receive a cheque for £1,000 and the winner of The Bloody Scotland Debut of the Year will receive £500.
+The winner of The McIlvanney Prize – Scottish Crime Book of the Year will receive £1,000 and the winner of The Bloody Scotland Crime Debut of the Year will receive £500.

 - Publishers may submit full length novels first published in the United Kingdom between 1st August 2020 and 31st July 2021 for the McIlvanney Prize.
 (Note the shortlist for The Bloody Scotland Debut of the Year will be drawn from the McIlvanney Prize entries.)

 - Books published as hardback, paperback originals or exclusively as e-books are eligible, either published by publishers, or self-published.

 - The submission of an author’s work by the publisher will be taken as agreement by the author that he/she is willing for the submitted work to be considered and that they consent to share that book (in all formats) with readers, judges and the board in consideration for the prize.

-- It is a condition of entry that publishers will: put the award logo and “Winner of The McIlvanney Prize for Scottish Crime Book of the Year 2020/Winner of The Bloody Scotland Debut of the Year” or “Shortlisted for The McIlvanney Prize for Scottish Crime Book of the Year 2020/Shortlisted for The Bloody Scotland Debut of the Year” including the name(s) of sponsor(s), on the cover of subsequent editions of winning/shortlisted books.
+- It is a condition of entry that publishers will put the award logo and “Winner of The McIlvanney Prize for Scottish Crime Book of the Year 2021/Winner of The Bloody Scotland Debut of the Year” or “Shortlisted for The McIlvanney Prize for Scottish Crime Book of the Year 2021/Shortlisted for The Bloody Scotland Debut of the Year” including the name(s) of sponsor(s), on the cover of subsequent editions of winning/shortlisted books.
 We have designed roundels with this information on them if you’d like to use those.

 - Publishers will, on request, provide a cover image and author photograph with the necessary clearances for use on the Bloody Scotland website.

-- Publishers will make every effort to ensure that any shortlisted authors for either prize will attend the ceremony on 18th September 2020 in Stirling, and will be available for media interviews before, immediately afterwards and/or on the following morning.
+- Publishers will make every effort to ensure that any shortlisted authors for either prize will attend the ceremony either virtually or in Stirling on Friday 17th September 2021, and will be available for media interviews before, immediately afterwards and/or on the following morning.